 This is where the Moto G Power makes its case: it will outlast pretty much every flagship phone on the market and that means you're really getting something for your money that others don't offer.
 We'd even go as far as saying that for the sheer convenience of that battery - the assurance that you can head out the door and not have to worry about charging when you're out - that other performance sacrifices are worth accepting.

 Motorola has been giving its users a pretty clean software experience since the launch of the Moto G family.
-Now running on Android 9 Pie - the latest version of the Google software - you'll once again find that it's clutter free.
+It launched running on Google's Android 9 Pie - and from April 2020 that's upgradable to Android 10 with some additional features.

-There are Moto Actions included - a range of gestures to automate some actions as well as some display tweaks you can make.
-It's all standard Motorola stuff and all worthwhile.
-There's no Moto Voice here, however, as you'll find in the company's models higher up the range.
+There are Moto Actions included - a range of gestures to automate some actions as well as some display tweaks you can make - which is a worthwhile addition.

 What we like about the Moto G experience is the purist of Android.
-It looks and feels very much like the Google Pixel; it's fast and fluid and it's a welcome relief to not be fighting the software to get it to do basic things - which is the problem with some skins.
-That just leaves you to install your apps and off you go - which makes for an enjoyable experience.
+It looks and feels very much like the Google Pixel; it's fast and fluid and it's a welcome relief to not be fighting the software to get it to do basic things - which is the problem with some competitors' skins.

 - 12MP rear camera (1.25µm pixels), f/2.0 aperture